glvn5150/penalized_ll_and_weight_optims_in_finance/README.md

 ```math
 \min_{w,\vartheta} \mathcal{L}(x(w);\vartheta) + \gamma c \quad \text{s.t.} \quad w \in \mathcal{W}
 ```
 Where $\vartheta$ is a general parameter.
 The figure below shows the results for the yields.
-The results of the time series in the Train-Test section is different due to not only difference in data, but also that that since OU partial minimzition assumes the same transition law in the train and test set, stocks have more volatility regimes shift while bonds have slower functions (Central Bank could also be a part of a slow reaction).
+The results of the time series in the Train-Test section is different due to not only difference in data, but also that that since OU partial minimzition assumes the same transition law in the train and test set, stocks have more volatility regimes shift while bonds have slower functions (Central Bank could also be a part of a slow reaction and other Macro-economic / structural multi-factors).

 <img src="clean_code_in_pycharm/Bond Results.png" alt="Project Screenshot" width="800" />